christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 	* Generated 2 library sets: 1 set without RNA pre-amplification (failed) and 1 set with pre-amplification (OK)
 * Ran on NextSeq for 2x32 bp reads
 	* Expected ~685M reads/batch
-* Batch 1 (labeled b2): Mixed sets with and without RNA pre-amplification -> fewer reads than expected (~260M)
+* Batch 1: Mix of sets with and without RNA pre-amplification -> fewer reads than expected (~260M)
-* Batch 2 (labeled b1): Re-run of same pre-amplified set used in batch 1
+* Batch 2: Re-run of same pre-amplified set used in batch 1
 * 5 retina * 5 tissues * 4 lanes * 2 runs = 200 FASTQ files